Hermann Grab: Exile in the United States and death

 After the occupation of his country by Hitler between 1938 and 1939, Grab escaped to Paris.
-When Hitler's armies defeated France, he escaped (and lost all his manuscripts) through France, Spain, Portugal, and finally to the USA.
+When Hitler's armies defeated France, he escaped (and lost all his manuscripts) through France, Spain, Portugal, and finally to the United States.
 Hermann settled in New York City and established a small music school, married a Belgian exile and wrote his second book, Hochzeit in Brooklyn.
 Serious illness prevented him from returning to Prague after World War II.
-He died fully invalid in 1949 in New York and was buried at Flushing Cemetery in Flushing, Queens, New York City.
+Hermann was diagnosed with cancer in 1946.
+He died of cancer fully invalid in 1949 in New York and was buried at Flushing Cemetery in Flushing, Queens, New York City.